El Cayo (Maya site): History

 El Cayo lintel 1 records some political topics related to the site, first it records the birth date of a nobleman named Chan Panak’ Wayib’ recorded in the Mesoamerican long count of 9.16.0.2.16 6 Kib’ 9 Mol corresponding to June 30, 751 AD.
-Then it narrates that on April 18, 763, a ruler of Piedras Negras participated in the ceremony of ascension to power of Chan Panak' Wayib for his future succession to the tilte of sajal.
+Then it narrates that on April 18, 763, a ruler of Piedras Negras participated in the ceremony of ascension to power of Chan Panak' Wayib for his future succession to the title of sajal.
 After this, it is recorded that years later Aj Sak Maax, a ruler of Sak Tz'i, encommended another sajal named Aj Chak Suutz' K'utiim, this would imply that at some point Piedras Negras had lost its power and domain over El Cayo and it was already under the domain of Sak Tz'i.

 The site was discovered and first documented in 1897 by Teobert Maler during an expedition on the Usumacinta region where he recorded the presence of several monuments and a ruined main palace.
 In 1997, a group of archaeologists including Peter Mathews, tried to extract Altar 4 to take it to a museum but they were attacked and kidnapped by local indigenous people accusing them of being looters, after some days they were found in the middle of the jungle, this incident ended every archaeological research and cancelled any further investigations in the site until today.